CelestiaProject/Celestia/INSTALL.md

 Clang 3.3 or later), CMake, GNU Make or Ninja.

-Then you need to have the following devel components installed before Celestia will build: OpenGL, libepoxy, fmtlib, Eigen3, freetype, libjpeg, libpng and libavif Optional packages are gettext, Qt5, Gtk2 or Gtk3, sdl2, ffmpeg, glu and glut.
+Then you need to have the following devel components installed before Celestia will build: OpenGL, libepoxy, fmtlib, Eigen3, freetype, libjpeg, and libpng.
+Optional packages are gettext, Qt5, Gtk2 or Gtk3, sdl2, ffmpeg, libavif, glu and glut.

 For example on modern Debian-derived system you need to install the following
-packages: libepoxy-dev, libjpeg-dev, libpng-dev, libgl1-mesa-dev, libavif-dev libeigen3-dev, libfmt-dev, libfreetype6-dev.
-Then you may want to install libglu1-mesa-dev, required by some tools; qtbase5-dev, qtbase5-dev-tools and libqt5opengl5-dev if you want to build with Qt5 interface; libgtk2.0-dev and libgtkglext1-dev to build with legacy Gtk2 interface; libgtk3.0-dev to build Gtk3 interface, libsdl2-dev to build SDL interface or freeglut3-dev to build with glut interface. libavcodec-dev, libavformat-dev, libavutil-dev and libswscale-dev are required to build with video capture support.
+packages: libepoxy-dev, libjpeg-dev, libpng-dev, libgl1-mesa-dev, libeigen3-dev, libfmt-dev, libfreetype6-dev.
+Then you may want to install libglu1-mesa-dev, required by some tools; qtbase5-dev, qtbase5-dev-tools and libqt5opengl5-dev if you want to build with Qt5 interface; libgtk2.0-dev and libgtkglext1-dev to build with legacy Gtk2 interface; libgtk3.0-dev to build Gtk3 interface, libsdl2-dev to build SDL interface or freeglut3-dev to build with glut interface. libavcodec-dev, libavformat-dev, libavutil-dev and libswscale-dev are required to build with video capture support. libavif-dev is required to build to AVIF texture support.

 OK, assuming you've collected all the necessary libraries, here's